Meet2206/Budget-trip-manager/README.md

-Here is your complete `README.md` file, already formatted in Markdown.
-You can copy and paste it directly into your repository:

 # Budget Trip Manager

 **Budget Trip Manager** is a web application designed to help users plan and manage their travel expenses efficiently.
 It provides tools to set budgets, track expenses, and ensure that trips stay within financial limits.